uptech/engineering/content/docs/agile-development/kanban/index.md

 * **Accepted** - Issues that are accepted and ready for release.
 * **Released** - Issues that have been deployed to users.

-*Note:* The above columns are guidelines we use to stay in alignment with eachother.
+*Note:* The above columns are guidelines we use to stay in alignment with each other.
 But if we are on a project where we feel like a couple of these columns aren't need and are just ritual we will get rid of those columns.